arallsopp/hass-hue-icons/README.md

 ### Can't ever see the icons?
 If you cannot see the new icons, or you get an empty box where you're expecting an icon, flush your network cache.

-### Icons don't show on first load of the dash?
-Did you add the frontend extra_module_url in your configuration.yaml?
-See the [installation section](#installation) for details.

 ## OpenHASP user?
 I periodically update a ttf font file in a zip at [font/hass-hue-icons-ttf.zip](font/hass-hue-icons-ttf.zip).
 Thanks to @nagyrobi for the suggestion.

 ## Thanks and Props
-- @hulkhaugen and @thomasloven for the technique.
+- @hulkhaugen and @thomasloven for the techniques.
 - @ludeeus for the installation guidance.
 - Everyone who has helped make this repo so broad by raising an [Icon Request](https://github.com/arallsopp/hass-hue-icons/issues/new?assignees=arallsopp&labels=icon+request&template=custom-icon-request.md&title=Icon%20Request%20%5Bname%20of%20fixture%5D).